akxen/dispatch-api-docs/website/docs/index.md

-# NEMDE API Documentation
+# Dispatch API Documentation

-The NEMDE API allows users to interact with a mathematical program that approximates Australia's National Electricity Market Dispatch Engine (NEMDE).
+The Dispatch API allows users to interact with a mathematical program that approximates Australia's National Electricity Market Dispatch Engine (NEMDE).
 The model is formulated as a single period economic dispatch problem that seeks to dispatch generators and loads such that demand is met at the lowest cost while respecting unit, network, and system constraints.

 The API can be used to investigate relationships between system parameters and dispatch outcomes, with possible applications including ex-post scenario and sensitivity analyses, or the tool's integration within forecasting frameworks.